parsaeisa/Notes/Software engineering/work culture.md

 > Trying to write a protocol or a database or another famous tool can be thriving.

-> Always start from project's interface and go deeper.

 > Before the solution design session for a new feature try to find out how it should be implemented.

 ### Code reading